sbslee/streamlit-openai/README.md

 ### Vector Store Retrieval

 To use existing vector stores in a chat, provide their IDs when initializing the `Chat` class.
-This enables search and retrieval of relevant information.
+This enables the search and retrieval of relevant information.
+Note that OpenAI's file search currently allows a maximum of two vector stores to be used simultaneously.
 Example:

 ```python
 import streamlit as st